What We Do

 the Faithful City.”
 Isaiah 1:26

-With 1 legal aid attorney in Los Angeles to assist 8,361 potential clients in civil matters, the number of clients who need assistance can be overwhelming.
+With one legal aid attorney in Los Angeles to assist 8,361 potential clients in civil matters, the number of clients who need assistance can be overwhelming.
 CLA-LA seeks to bridge this justice gap by focusing on personalized legal services that depend largely on training clients to represent themselves.
 CLA-LA works with faith-based charities and churches to provide the following legal services:

 Limited representation at hearings - CLA-LA attorneys and volunteers will make limited appearances at hearings when clients truly cannot speak for themselves.
 These appearances happen most often in civil disputes and at expungement hearings.